Skip to content

 Whatever the climate in which your company operates, you should consistently be able to connect your operational choices to your business strategy and needs.

-- Have our customer’s needs or expectations changed?
+• Have our customer’s needs or expectations shifted?

-- How can we anticipate and prepare for a future crisis?
+• How can we anticipate and prepare for future disruptions?

 This last point is critical.
-Yes, for example, the current pandemic is top of mind – and, because of the new variants, likely will be for some time.
-So, resist the temptation to become mired in the present and lose sight of the future.
+Resist the temptation to become mired in the present and lose sight of the future.
 Instead, acknowledge reality and opt to cultivate a resilient mindset.

 2. Assess your operational possibilities

-Again, as an example, the current pandemic likely unveiled an expanded range of your team’s operational capabilities.
-Some or all of your employees may have been able to swing from 100% in-person work to 100% remote.
+Recent challenges may revealed an expanded range of your team’s operational capabilities.
+For example, since 2020, some or all of your employees may have been able to swing from 100% in-person work to 100% remote.

 For instance, here are some key considerations regarding where employees work: